ORNL/superneuro/README.md

 In each of the modes, the neuromorphicmodel allows the user to create neurons and synapses as per the application or algorithm requirements.

-## Coming soon:
+## Tutorials:
-Jupyter notebooks with tutorials for each of the two modes of SuperNeuro.
+Jupyter notebooks with tutorials for each of the two modes of SuperNeuro are located in the 'Tutorials' directory.